Date of Degree

 The main findings based on the pseudo-test data and simulated data were as follows: (1) As sample sizes increased, the average C values increased and the average S values decreased for all model selection strategies.
 (2) For polynomial loglinear presmoothing, compared to the results without smoothing, all model selection strategies always introduced bias of RFD and significantly reduced the standard errors and mean squared errors of RFD; only AIC reduced the MSE of CRFD and MSE of equipercentile equating across all sample sizes and all test forms; the best CS procedure tended to yield an equivalent or smaller MSE of equipercentile equating than the AIC and G2diff statistics.
 (3) For cubic spline postsmoothing, both the ± 1 SEE rule and the CS procedure tended to perform reasonably well in reducing the ASE and MSE of equipercentile equating.
 (4) Among all existing model selection strategies, the ±1 SEE rule in postsmoothing tended to perform better than any of the seven existing model selection strategies in presmoothing in terms of the reduction of random error and total error; (5) pseudo-test data and the simulated data tended to yield similar results.
 The limitations of the study and possible future research are discussed in the dissertation.

 Copyright 2011 Chunyan Liu

 Liu, Chunyan.
-"A comparison of statistics for selecting smoothing parameters for loglinear presmoothing and cubic spline postsmoothing under a random groups design." doctoral dissertation, University of Iowa, 2011.
+"A comparison of statistics for selecting smoothing parameters for loglinear presmoothing and cubic spline postsmoothing under a random groups design." doctoral PhD diss., University of Iowa, 2011.